 Rev. Ron Helms relocated to Pensacola, Florida in July 2005 from Rochester, New York after many years of serving as Senior Pastor & where he held interim statewide membership on the New York Council of Bishops.
 He’s also a two-time honorably discharged military veteran from the United States Navy.
 Ron has a lifetime of experience working on behalf of the gay, lesbian, bisexual, and transgender community.
 His last pastorate prior to ministry retirement was with Christ Fellowship Church of Pensacola who celebrated his life of ordained ministry with a Reaffirmation of Ordination Worship in early 2006.
 He is the past President for Gulf Coast TIDE (Together In Diversity and Equality).
 He continues to work toward social and political justice for the GLBT community in both state-wide and local politics.
 Currently, he is a local business owner.

-Raven Holloway is the Executive Director of The Pensacola Museum of Art.
-Holloway has worked in the arts for over ten years.
+Raven Holloway has worked in the arts for more than a decade.
 She received her BFA in Art History at the University of South Alabama.
 Upon completion of her degree, she began her career in museum administration with the Mobile Museum of Art as the Associate Curator of Education.
 During this time, Holloway was also the Gallery Director for the University of Mobile.
 After relocating to Pensacola, Holloway began at the Pensacola Museum of Art as the Director of Education.
 She quickly grew into other positions as Chief Curator and Deputy Director of the Museum.
 To gain more experience and diversity in the arts, Holloway accepted a position with Ballet Pensacola as their Director of Development and Marketing.
 In 2015, offering extensive knowledge and experience, Holloway returned to the Pensacola Museum of Art as the Executive Director.
 She has a long history of volunteering and community involvement and is pleased to be an active member in Impact 100, Sunday's Child, Downtown Advisory Board, and a mentor with Take Stock in Children.